otherPOM/Coffee_Machine/README.md

 ## Stage 3
 Write a program that calculates whether it will be able to make the required amount of coffee from the specified amount of ingredients.

+## Stage 4
+Write a program that offers to buy one cup of coffee or to fill the ingredients or to take its money.
+At the same time, the program should calculate how many ingredients it has left.
+And also display the number of ingredients before and after purchase.